Reselling Information: Examples

 which implies that for trade to occur, the price that the first buyer pays for information must converge to $0$.
-The intuition is straightforward: because each buyer recognizes that he can wait to be the second buyer and obtain the information for virtually free, he has no gain from securing the information now at a strictly positive price.
+The intuition here is that each buyer recognizes that he can wait to be the second buyer and obtain the information for virtually free; hence, he has no gain from securing the information now at a strictly positive price.

-The strategic logic is that neither the seller nor the first purchaser is able to commit to not resell information.
-Once both are selling information, the price of information that the second purchaser faces is close to $0$.
-Because each buyer can wait to be that second buyer (in this equilibrium), no buyer is willing to be the first to buy information unless that price also converges to $0$.
-Thus, the seller obtains $0$ in the frequent-offers limit.

-The issue here is that all parties expect every trading opportunity to end with trade.
-Our next scheme shows how the seller can use a scheme with delay and disagreement so that she obtains $1/2$ from the first buyer.